-3. Neighborhood Residential 1 (NR-1).
+3. Neighborhood Residential 1 (NR-1)

 The NR-1 Neighborhood Residential 1 district is designed primarily to accommodate single-family uses.
 It is intended for application in areas designated "Town Residential" on the Future Land Use Map in the Comprehensive Plan.
-Lot size: 6,000 to 12,000 sf.
+Lot size: 6,000 to 12,000 sf existing neighborhoods.
+NR-2 is intended to be applied in neighborhoods and areas where existing development patterns reflect this range of lot sizes and in new or redeveloping areas where Town-scale residential lots are an appropriate development pattern.
+It is intended for application in areas designated "Town Residential" on the Future Land Use Map in the Comprehensive Plan.
+Lot size: Single family or duplex: 3,000 to 6,000 sf, smaller for townhouse

-4. Neighborhood Residential 2 (NR-2).
+4. Neighborhood Residential 2 (NR-2)